Hoppa yfir valmynd

 Icelandic authorities will limit meetings and other relations with representatives of the Russian Federation in bilateral, regional and multilateral settings.
 This is done in close consultation with allies and close partners.

-The members states of the Arctic Council, excluding Russia which currently chairs the Council, published a statement on 3 March condemning Russia’s unprovoked invasion of Ukraine.
+The member states of the Arctic Council, excluding Russia, published a statement on 3 March condemning Russia’s unprovoked invasion of Ukraine.
 In light of Russia’s flagrant violation of international law, representatives of these states will not travel to Russia to attend Arctic Council meetings.
 Furthermore, they will temporarily withdraw participation in any meetings of the Council or its subsidiary organisations.

 Russia‘s participation has been discussed in numerous international organisations of which Iceland is a member.
-Russia has already been temporarily suspended from several of them, including the Council of Europe, the UN Human Rights Council, the Council of the Baltic Sea States, the Barents Euro-Arctic Council and the Northern Dimension.
+Russia has already been temporarily suspended from several of them, including the Council of Europe, the UN Human Rights Council, the Council of the Baltic Sea States (CBSS), the Barents Euro-Arctic Council BEAC) and the Northern Dimension.
+Russia has responded by formally withdrawing from both the CBSS and BEAC.
 The Nordic Council of Ministers has also decided to stop all cooperation with Russia and Belarus.

 The Organisation for Economic Co-operation and Development (OECD) has formally terminated the ascension process with Russia and excluded Russia and Belarus from participation in projects and frozen unused payments related to their participation.
 The Organization for Security and Co-operation in Europe (OSCE) has invoked the Moscow Mechanism, establishing an expert mission by ODIHR to investigate possible war crimes and other human rights violations.
 At the International Criminal Court (ICC), Iceland was among 39 states to refer the situation in Ukraine to the ICC’s prosecutor.
 The prosecutor has begun investigating possible war crimes and crimes against humanity.